rglor/genome-scripts/transcriptomes/README.md

 Step 1: Concatenate Fastq Files
 ======
-Before starting any further analyses, it will be necessary to concatenate `fastq` formatted sequence output if your project was run across different lanes or at different times.
+Before starting, it may be necessary to concatenate `fastq` formatted sequence output if your transcriptome project was run across different lanes or at different times.
 This can be accomplished by using the `cat` command to create separate concatenated files for each end of your paired end reads (e.g., one concatenated file for R1 and another for R2).
 In the example, below, we are concatenating from reads from Illumina runs that were done at two separate times (7June2016 and 19Aug2016) from the same library.
 ```
 cat ../anole_RNAseq_7June2016_run1/Project_Glor_Alexander/Sample_Digestiv/*R1* ../anole_RNAseq_19Aug2016_run2/Project_Glor_Alexander/Sample_Digestiv/*R1* >> Digestive_CTTGTA_R1.fastq.gz